pedrosaunu/smolagents-rs/docs/fuse.md

 - The `--fuse-flow` CLI flag (or `FUSE_FLOW_ID`) identifies which flow DAG the agent is targeting.
 The CLI automatically uploads chained Base64 responses back to `{FUSE_GATEWAY_URL}/runs/{run_id}/steps` using the `FUSE_API_KEY` bearer token.
 - Runtime logs are streamed via Server-Sent Events from `{FUSE_GATEWAY_URL}/runs/{run_id}/events`, allowing the agent loop to surface gateway sandbox output to end users.
 - If a flow involves child flows or retries, the executor increments the `parent_run_id` so the gateway can show a threaded timeline.
 The run metadata we persist locally mirrors that tree for debugging.
+- SSE connectivity is considered mandatory: the gateway invalidates runs when the log stream disconnects prematurely, so the CLI keeps a long-lived HTTP connection open and retries with backoff when proxies cut idle sockets.

 ### 2.3 Peer mode handshake